 Stormwater in undeveloped and lightly developed portions of the campus generally infiltrates into the soil in unpaved areas or runs off via sheet flow to catch basins.
 Stormwater in the developed portions of the campus is collected in the campus stormwater management system, which includes a northern and a southern network.
 The smaller northern network serves the area and buildings north of Parking Lot A and Buildings 2 and 82.
 Stormwater in this network flows west and discharges off-campus into Park Lake.
-The larger south network is located on the central and southern portions of the campus and has multiple branches that follow Centennial Drive, Veterans Way, and Lincoln Drive.
+The larger southern network is located on the central and southern portions of the campus and has multiple branches that follow Centennial Drive, Veterans Way, and Lincoln Drive.
 Stormwater in this network flows south and discharges off-campus to the South Umpqua River.
 Stormwater in the grassy eastern portion of the campus flows to an inlet east of the Ellipse, which connects to the southern stormwater network.
+An analysis of the existing campus stormwater system completed by GDM of Oregon in October 2023 found that the majority of the system has sufficient capacity to accommodate a 10-year, 24-hour storm event (City of Roseburg design standard) with the current development.
+Specifically, the major trunk lines all have sufficient capacity; however, a few lateral lines near Building 1 and the lateral line that drains the proposed main development area east of the Ellipse (Lateral D6), do not meet the current City of Roseburg design standard for a 10-year, 24-hour storm event.